 What is a threat actor?

-Threat actors, also known as cyber threat actors or malicious actors, are individuals or groups that intentionally cause harm to digital devices or systems.
-Threat actors exploit vulnerabilities in computer systems, networks, and software to perpetuate a variety of cyberattacks, including phishing, ransomware, and malware attacks.
+Threat actors, also known as cyberthreat actors or malicious actors, are individuals or groups that intentionally cause harm to digital devices or systems.
+Threat actors exploit vulnerabilities in computer systems, networks and software to perpetuate various cyberattacks, including phishing, ransomware and malware attacks.

 As the frequency and severity of cybercrimes continue to grow, understanding these different types of threat actors is increasingly critical for improving individual and organizational cybersecurity.